Sustainability was selected by SKA staff and leaders as a foundational value of the nascent SKA Observatory (SKAO).

 What are the biggest issues related to sustainability of the SKA?

 Due to its distributed nature across three countries in both hemispheres and its global footprint involving engineers, scientists, suppliers and other partners from over 15 countries on five continents, the overall environmental impact of the SKA could be significant without mitigation.
 To a large extent, such impact results from the carbon emissions associated with powering the telescopes and the associated supercomputers used to process and analyse the data collected over the 50 years or more that it will operate.
-This should account for more than 95% of our total carbon dioxide emission.
+This should account for a very large fraction of our total carbon dioxide emission.

 Of course, the reason we are building the SKA is to transform our view of the universe and our place within it but the journey towards achieving this goal is paved with a number of positive impacts of benefit for society at large in terms of economy, society and culture.